Friedenshandler/friedenshandler.github.io/index.md

 ## Educational history

 I was born in Karlskrona, Sweden in 2000, and attended primary school in Malmö.
-I moved to the US just before 9th grade, and attended Central High School, graduating with honors.
+I moved to the US just before 9th grade, and attended Central High School in Philadelphia, graduating with honors.
 I am currently pursuing a Bachelors of Arts degree at Swarthmore College, and plan to pursue graduate studies at the same college.

 ## Contact me: